 Just because the weather is less than lovely doesn't mean your look has to be!

-For footwear, I suggest rain boots because they are the most functional option for this weather; however I do understand some people dislike them.
-If you aren't a fan of rain boots, Doc Martens are a great alternative - I have found that my lace-up Doc Marten style boots fair pretty well in the rain--and are really stylish for this season!
+For footwear, I suggest rain boots (these are classic Hunter boots) because they are the most functional option for this weather; however I do understand some people dislike them.
+If you aren't a fan of rain boots, Doc Martens are a great alternative -- I have found that my lace-up Doc Marten style boots fair pretty well in the rain -- and are really stylish for this season!

 The only thing worse than trekking to daytime classes/work/internships in the rain is attempting to go out at night in the rain!